komma013/SMA_Recovery_Model/README.md

 Predictions are evaluated at 6, 12, 18, and 24 months after initiation of the second therapy.

-*Files:
+Files:

 * `CHOP_Model.R` — implements the CHOP-INTEND recovery model and generates the CHOP trajectory figures shown on the poster
 * `HFMSE_Model.R` — implements the HFMSE recovery model and generates the HFMSE trajectory figures shown on the poster

-* How to run:
+How to run:

-1. Open a script in RStudio.
+* 1. Open a script in RStudio.
-2. Install required packages listed at the top of the file.
+* 2. Install required packages listed at the top of the file.
-3. Run the script to generate model predictions and figures.
+* 3. Run the script to generate model predictions and figures.

-* Data & Compliance:
+Data & Compliance:

-The scripts generate model-based predictions and figures.
+* The scripts generate model-based predictions and figures.

-No patient-level or identifiable data are included.
+* No patient-level or identifiable data are included.

-* Reproducibility:
+Reproducibility:

-Running the scripts will reproduce the model outputs and visualizations presented on the poster.
+* Running the scripts will reproduce the model outputs and visualizations presented on the poster.

-* License:
+License:

-MIT License
+* MIT License

-* Citation:
+Citation:
-If you reference or build upon this work, please credit:
+* If you reference or build upon this work, please credit:

 **Anish Kommalapati, 2026**